How to Save Money Like Your Grandma: 15 Old-School Tips That Still Work

 Reusable kitchen containers will cost you more upfront but will save you much more in the future.

 The same applies to cling films.
 Get reusable containers with lids or silicone dish covers.
+This also applies to the disposable zip-lock bags you use to store food in your fridge.
+To cut costs, buy containers with airtight lids.

 8. Start Line Drying Clothes

-9. Bulk Buying
+9. Buy In Bulk

-Just be wary, do not bulk buy perishables you do not use just because they are on offer.
+Just be wary; do not bulk buy perishables you do not use just because they are on offer.
 You will end up losing money instead of saving.

 10. Use Coupons and Discounts